spiral-project/ihatemoney/docs/api.rst

 You can access three different things: projects, members and bills.
 You can also get the balance for a project.

-For the examples, I'm using curl, feel free to use whatever you want to do the same thing, curl is not a requirement.
+The examples here are using curl, feel free to use whatever you want to do the same thing, curl is not a requirement.

 Authentication